VaniOFX/DQN-divergence/blog_post.md

 ## Experimental setup

 Since divergence can now be quantified, we use it as a metric to compare which algorithms exhibit more divergence than others. **We say an algorithm exhibits more divergence if the fraction of runs in which soft divergence occurs is higher.** We refer to Memory Replay and Target Networks as DQN's "tricks".
 The improvement that each of the tricks brings to DQN is measured against the **baseline** model, DQN without tricks, or *vanilla* DQN.
-We thus compare 4 different setups for each environment: without tricks (vanilla agent), with Memory Replay (memory agent), with target networks (target agent), and with both tricks (DQN agent).
+We thus compare 4 different setups for each environment: without tricks (vanilla agent), with Memory Replay (memory agent), with target networks (target agent), and with both tricks (DQN / memory+target agent).

 We run each experiment with 25 different random seeds to achieve more statistically sound results, while taking into account our computational budget.
 If the maximal absolute Q-value predicted in the last 20 episodes is above the threshold $$\frac{1}{1-\gamma}$$, we say soft divergence occurs.
 <!--- At the end, we compare the configurations by counting how many times each of them has diverged. -->